AthinaDavari/Lab_Assignments_Applied_Engineering/sourcecodeanalyzer/README.md

 - Problems with handling Null cases on tests.

 ### SourceFileReaders redesign
-Design Patterns Used: Factory and Null Object\
+Design Patterns Used: Factory on Strategy and Null Object\
 Package: sourcefilereader\
 We wanted sourceFileLocation to be extendable.
 #### Why you selected a specific pattern?
-- A common interface to refer to all objects (of a kind).
+- Factory: A common interface to refer to all objects (of a kind).
-- Creating objects without exposing the instantiation logic to the classes which sourceFileLocation Objects.
+- Factory: Creating objects without exposing the instantiation logic to the classes which sourceFileLocation Objects.
+- Strategy: Support for more than one sourceFileLocation.
 - Null Object: Handling null cases (invalid sourceFileLocation)
 #### Which classes participate in the pattern, serving what role?
 Product: SourceFileLocation.java\